galaxyonfire/Offline-Player-CYS/README.md

 Open the CLI that has access to python in the directory of story_download.py.
 Now simply run `python story_download.py` and after a few minutes your story should be downloaded for offline viewing!

 In the same directory of the story_download.py file, there should be a "Play_the_story_title.html".
-Simply open that file with your desire web browser and enjoy!
+Simply open that file with your desired web browser and enjoy!

 ### Notes